all-in-one-of/snippets/CG_Pipelines.md

 - bake broken parts into

 ### Houdini low with uv's.
-Generate from Imported or Procediural data.  / Curve toolset (loft with uv's ??)
+Generate from Imported or Procediural data.  / Curve toolset (loft with uv's ??) not verry usefull with sculpts
 - Make Mid -  using crease!
 - Conform with ray to match Hi.
 - scale *100

 ### Zbrush High
 - Use Dynamesh
 - Retopo by hand
 reordering subtools in ZBrush will also reorder them when exporting the FBX,

 ## Scale
 real world scale if possible  (Houdini 1 U = 1m) (Zbrush ?)